Scotland's Best B&Bs

 To make a lasting memory of the experience guests will receive complimentary astrophotography images of you and your companions under the stars taken by Jesse, a professional Astro Photographer.
 All in all, a truly unforgettable experience and one that can be repeated every time you visit the Galloway Dark Skies Park and surpassed only by an evening visit to the Scottish Dark Skies Observatory situated overlooking Loch Doon on the edge of the Dark Skies Park.

 Attending an organised event is the best way of finding out about the Observatory and the equipment that can be used by the amateur astronomer.
 An evening session includes an introductory presentation, followed by a tour of the facility and the telescopes.
 If it’s a clear night, time will be spent observing the night sky and using the telescopes, highlighting the many stars and constellations visible in the night sky.
 An evening session normally lasts for 90 minutes – slightly longer if it’s a fully clear night.

 While Galloway Forest Park is crucially very dark, there are several other locations where the sky is particularly dark including the Moray Coast, Isle of Skye, Glen Nevis, Lochaber and the Royal Observatory, Edinburgh.
 For a sighting of the Aurora Borealis, the nights need to be cold and the sky clear of clouds and increased solar activity.

 Wrap up warm, take a flask and enjoy.

-Thank you to Matt Deamer Photography for the wonderful pictures of the Milky Way, Jim Johnston for the cover image of the Aurora Borealis and Carol and Gordon Bulloch at The Dulaig for the picture of their telescope
+Thank you to Matt Deamer Photography for the wonderful pictures of the Milky Way, Jim Johnston for the main image of the Aurora Borealis, and Carol and Gordon Bulloch at The Dulaig for the picture of their telescope